Image as First-Order Norm+Linear Autoregression: Unveiling Mathematical Invariance: Training Setup

-\textbf{Masked FINOLA pre-training:} Similar to the vanilla FINOLA, masked FINOLA also follows the training setup described in \Cref{table:appendix:FINOLA}, but with a larger batch size due to the simpler upsampler architecture that requires less memory consumption.
+\textbf{Masked FINOLA pre-training:} Similar to the vanilla FINOLA, masked FINOLA also follows the training setup described in Table \ref{table:appendix:FINOLA}, but with a larger batch size due to the simpler decoder architecture that requires less memory consumption.

 \textbf{Linear probing:} In our linear probing, we follow the approach described in \cite{MaskedAutoencoders2021} by incorporating an additional BatchNorm layer without affine transformation (affine=False).
-Detailed settings can be found in \Cref{table:appendix:lin-tran-setting}.
+Detailed settings can be found in Table \ref{table:appendix:lin-tran-setting}.

-\textbf{\texttt{tran-1} probing:} The settings for \texttt{tran-1} decoder probing are presented in \Cref{table:appendix:lin-tran-setting}.
+\textbf{\texttt{tran-1} probing:} The settings for \texttt{tran-1} decoder probing are presented in Table \ref{table:appendix:lin-tran-setting}.
 It is important to note that the default decoder widths are 192, 384, and 768 for MF-W720, MF-W1440, and MF-W2880, respectively.

-\textbf{End-to-end fine-tuning on ImageNet-1K:} The settings for the end-to-end fine-tuning of both the encoder and \texttt{tran-1} decoder are presented in \Cref{table:appendix:finetune-setting}.
+\textbf{End-to-end fine-tuning on ImageNet-1K:} The settings for the end-to-end fine-tuning of both the encoder and \texttt{tran-1} decoder are presented in Table \ref{table:appendix:finetune-setting}.
 The decoder weights are initialized from the \texttt{tran-1} probing stage.

 \textbf{Decoder probing on COCO object detection:} In this configuration, the backbone pre-trained on ImageNet-1K is frozen, and only the decoders are trained for 500 epochs on 8 GPUs with 2 images per GPU.
 We employ AdamW optimizer with an initial learning rate of 1e-4.
 The learning rate is decreased by a factor of 10 after 400 epochs.
 The weight decay is 1e-4, and the dropout rate is 0.1.